Mu maja pole puudest, mis kasvavad kodu taga metsas

 b210 is an architecture office in Tallinn with a think tank approach to everyday spatial challenges.
 They believe that positive change in the built environment is driven by a smart design process where architectural ideas are as important as the methods of developing them.
 They like to design ways of thinking as much as physical spaces.
 Aet Ader is an architect and co-founder of b210 whose experience includes co-editing architecture magazine Ehituskunst, serving as vice-president of the Association of Estonian Architects, and co-curating the Tallinn Architecture Biennale 2013: Recycling Socialism and the exhibition BEL:EST – A Laboratory for Europe in Brussels, which was exhibited in Bozar, Brussels and TAB, Tallinn.
 Before joining b210, Helmi Marie Langsepp worked as an architect in MAP Architects studio (Denmark) and Mari Möldre worked as an architect in MORE Architecture (China).

 Alder Architects is a multidisciplinary practice based in Dublin and Cork.
 They enjoy applying their design skills to projects at all scales, focusing on inventive use of materials and light.
 They place a strong emphasis on collaboration and participation with clients, communities and artists.
 Commissions to date have included new residential and commercial buildings, extensions to existing structures, workplace design and public installations.
 St John Walsh established Alder Architects in 2016 following over 10 years experience working with award winning architecture practices in Ireland and the UK.

-The full learning & engagement programme which accompanies the exhibition, designed by Solstice Arts Centre and funded by The Arts Council’s ‘Engaging With Architecture’ Award will be available soon.
+The full learning & engagement programme accompanies the exhibition is designed by Solstice Arts Centre and funded by The Arts Council’s ‘Engaging With Architecture’ Scheme.
+Scroll down below to see the events!

 Gallery Opening Hours: